 The Preservation Technology Laboratory enables cutting-edge research in preservation digital technology, materials science, and aesthetics.
 The lab re-opened in 2019 in a fully renovated facility and is equipped with expanded digital technology capacities, new scanning equipment (a Lucida Sub-Millimetric Scanner and drone, for example), advanced data processing hardware and software (photogrammetry), and non-destructive probing equipment (thermal cameras, humidity sensors, crack monitoring).
 The Preservation Technology Lab is intended to support studios and will be at the center of new courses, such as Traditional Building Technology, Modern Building Technology, and Investigative Techniques for Laboratory and Field.
 The lab will promote research into unique applications that combine materials science and digital technologies, with particular emphasis on replication and adaptive reuse, as well as the aesthetic implications of these technologies.
 It is currently and actively seeking partnerships with stewards of historic buildings to test and develop these applications in the field.

-Sponsored by the Data Science Institute, Emily Spratt is undertaking research in the Preservation Technology Lab which investigates the development of artificial intelligence for the analysis of art and architecture.
+Sponsored by the Data Science Institute, Dr. Emily L. Spratt is undertaking research in the Preservation Technology Lab which investigates the development of artificial intelligence for the analysis of art and architecture.

 Supplies and Equipment